realworldocaml/book/book/maps-and-hashtables/README.md

   <abstr>
 ```

+Note that most of the time one should use `Comparable.Make` instead of
+`Comparator.Make`, since the former provides extra helper functions
+(most notably infix comparison functions) in addition to the
+comparator.

 ### Why do we need comparator witnesses? {#why-comparator-witnesses}

 The comparator witness looks a little surprising at first, and it may not be